Digital transformation and a focus on customer experience can generate a 20-30% increase in customer satisfaction and economic gains of 20-50%.

 5. Digital Twins

-Using digital twins, organizations can have a complete digital footprint of their products throughout the product development life cycle — right from the design phase to the deployment phase.
+Using digital twins, organizations can have a complete digital footprint of their products thoughout the product development life cycle — right from the design phase to the deployment phase.

 Gartner predicts that by 2021, half of the large industrial companies will use digital twins, resulting in those organizations gaining a 10% improved effectiveness.